Auguronomics/MyPathEnlightener/README.md

 # MyPathEnlightener
 ##Team Larochelle CODE2015 Project

-The website was made with Orchard Project: http://www.orchardproject.net/
+The website was created with the Orchard Project: http://www.orchardproject.net/

-Visualisation was made using Tableau Public
+The visualisations were made using Tableau Public
 Accounts:

 Site hosted on Azure